A/B testing statistics can often seem overwhelming, but they are essential for making informed decisions.

 A/B testing derives its power from random sampling.

-When we conduct an A/B test (or multivariate), we distribute visitors randomly amongst different variations.
+When we conduct an A/B test (or multivariate test), we randomly distribute visitors among different variations.
 We use the results for each variation to judge how that variation will behave if it is the only design visitors see.

 Let’s consider an example.